 In 2002, Satanam brought a believer from Indonesia to Malaysia.
 That believer was a treasure trove of knowledgeable in the Faith that Satanam admired, spent much time discussing with him and taking down notes.
 One day Satanam quietly remarked to a believer that had it not been for the laws of the Kitab-i-Aqdas, he would have prostrated himself at the feet of that believer.

-Satanam is the only believer of Malaysia who holds a very special and unique distinction of serving as Auxiliary Board Member in three countries.
-He served as Board Member in Malaysia from 1979 to 1993; in Cambodia from 1993 to 1995; in Laos from 1999 to end of 2003.
+Satanam is the only believer in Malaysia who holds a very special and unique distinction of serving as Auxiliary Board Member in three countries.
+He served as Board Member in Malaysia from 1979 to 1993; in Cambodia from 1993 to 1995; in Laos from 1999 to the end of 2003.
 He truly added luster to this august institution by rising to the occasion.
-He was always fair in his judgment, and placed justice above everything else.
+He was always fair in his judgment and placed justice above everything else.
 Satanam was the first representative of the Institution of Huqúqu’lláh in Malaysia.

 The sole goal in Satanam’s life was to love and serve Bahá’u’lláh through untiring services, which he performed only too well.
 The life of Satanam exemplifies to an extraordinary degree his boundless devotion to the Cause, constancy in the teaching field, utter humility among the servants of God and always laboring for unity in the community.
 His passing brought a vacuum that may not be easily and adequately replaced.
 The works and the standard this exemplary follower of Bahá’u’lláh has achieved is imperishable in the annals of the Faith.